netbiolab/HROV/README.md

 # HROV: Human Reference Oral Virome

-**You can access and browse all MRGV data and information in https://doi.org/10.5281/zenodo.20590753**
+**You can access and browse all HROV data and information in https://doi.org/10.5281/zenodo.20590753**

 ## HROV Data
 ### 01. Metadata